yuuki15/yuuki15.github.io/_drafts/2021-12-09-prime-numbers-in-c.md

     ...
     97

-The program determines if a number is prime by dividing it by smaller numbers, as is the definition.
+This program determines if a number is prime by dividing it by smaller numbers, as is the definition.
 Such an algorithm is called trial division.

 We can improve our program using arithmetic.